mvolkmann/blog/src/smalltalk/30-development-environment.md

 There is no command to navigate to the selected class within the current System Browser.

+To create a new method, click on a method category or "--all--" and modify the code template in the bottom pane.
+Alternatively, click an existing method name in the top last pane, modify method header and body, and save the changes.
+This can feel unsettling at first because it may seem that the existing method is being modified.
+However, as long as the method name is modified, the previous method will not be changed.

 After changing the code of a method, press cmd-s to save the changes.
 This causes the method to be compiled.
 If the compiler detects message sends to unknown methods,